How combining decision and process modeling can make business analysts' life easier

 "Decisions are first-class objects, just like business processes or data, and should be identified, described, modeled, reviewed, and managed in business terms as part of a business architecture".
 Taken from the Decision Management Manifesto.

 Cardanit modeling capabilities now also include Decision Model and Notation (DMN) in addition to Business Process Model and Notation (BPMN).
 Later this year, Cardanit editor will also support decision logic and the FEEL language included in the specification.
-Are you confused by all these acronyms?
+Do you feel confused by all these acronyms?

-In this article we are going to explain the main advantages of the approach, the basic ingredients of the standard, and how Cardanit can help you with all this.
+In this article, we'll explain the main advantages of the approach and the basic ingredients of the standard.
+We'll also explain how Cardanit can help you with all this.

 What is DMN and why does DMN matter?

-The Decision Model and Notation (DMN) is a standard written and maintained by the OMG (Object Management Group, an international consortium promoting industry standards).
+The Decision Model and Notation (DMN) is a standard written and maintained by the OMG (Object Management Group).
+The OMG is an international consortium promoting industry standards.

 DMN consists of three parts:

-The two key advantages of adding a decision layer to a Business Process Management initiative are: changing a process routing without re-deploying it and testing the system behavior without side effects.
+There are two key advantages of adding a decision layer to a Business Process Management initiative.
+You can change a process routing without re-deploying it, and you can test the system behavior without side effects.

 Whether you want to visualize strategic decision chains and relative KPIs, optimize operational procedures, or to automate and speed up repetitive assessments, DMN is the answer.

-While BPMN deployments often require IT intervention, DMN is thought to be in the hands of business users.
-The process should map all possible paths and BPMN helps in integrating the required systems; the decision layer is responsible for choosing the appropriate path with a set of rules and parameters that can be adjusted without disrupting the underlying process.
-Moreover, DMN decisions are atomic and self-contained so that they can be tested independently and the tests do not require interactions with the system.
+While BPMN deployments often require IT intervention, DMN is in the hands of business users.
+The process should map all possible paths and BPMN helps in integrating the required systems.
+The decision layer is responsible for choosing the appropriate path with a set of rules and parameters that can be adjusted without disrupting the underlying process.
+Moreover, DMN decisions are atomic and self-contained.
+That's so they can be tested independently, and the tests don't require interactions with the system.

-Processes and decisions exist even if you do not model them.
+Processes and decisions exist even if you don't model them.
 But if you want to optimize them, you need to model both.

-Business analysts used to have endless discussions about which one should be considered and modeled first (and only, sometimes).
-This teaches at least one universal lesson: you need both.
+Business analysts used to have endless discussions about whether decisions or processes should be modeled first.
+The lesson is that you need both.
 You can achieve the best of both approaches only by combining them: processes and decisions exist even if you do not model them, but you need to model both if you want to optimize them.

-Cardanit allows you to follow the decision-first philosophy as well as the process-first one, but our goal is to empower you to use BPMN and DMN in a combined and synergic way.
+Cardanit allows you to follow the decision-first philosophy as well as the process-first one.
+However, our goal is to empower you to use BPMN and DMN in a combined and synergic way.

 How can I manage complexity with DMN?